eddyystop/feathers-hooks-populate/README.md

 ##### Using permissions

 For a simplistic example,
-assume `hook.params.users.roles` is an array of the service names the user may use, e.g. `['invoices', 'billings']`.
+assume `hook.params.users.permissions` is an array of the service names the user may use, e.g. `['invoices', 'billings']`.
 These can be used to control which types of items the user can see.

+The following populate will only be performed for users whose `user.permissions` contains `'invoices'`.

 ```javascript
 const schema = {